Buy car insurance and choose a free gift with Rewards

-This is the amount you'd have to pay in the event of a claim, in addition to any compulsory excesses set by the insurance provider.
+This is the amount you'd have to pay in the event of a claim, in addition to any compulsory excesses set by the insurer.

-The majority of insurance providers will only accept your NCB if you've earned it as a policy holder of a privately insured car.
+The majority of insurance companies will only accept your NCB if you've earned it as a policy holder of a privately insured car.

 When getting a quote, please enter your total NCB years as 0.

-However, you may want to contact your chosen provider before purchasing the policy to see if they're able to accept any NCB from a company car.
+However, you may want to contact your chosen insurer before purchasing the policy to see if they're able to accept any NCB from a company car.